Navarasa (TV series): Inmai (Bhayaanaka – Fear)

-Now, in the present it is implied that Farooq is the djinn manifested as a human being, who has come to seek its revenge for Waheeda’s deception.
-Waheeda is terrified at this revelation, and desperately begs for forgiveness, reeling off all the good deeds she has supposedly performed in atonement for what she did.
-But secretly, she realizes that there is no escape, since she did not pay heed to Hojja's warning back then.
+Now, in the present, it is implied that Farooq is the djinn manifested as a human being, who has come to seek its revenge for Waheeda’s deception.
+Waheeda is terrified at this revelation and desperately begs for forgiveness, reeling off all the good deeds she has supposedly performed in atonement for what she did.
+However, she secretly realizes that there is no escape, as she did not pay heed to Hojja's warning back then.
 She slashes her own throat to escape the horror that the djinn is about to unleash on her.
 Farooq uses his knowledge of calligraphy to forge Waheeda's signature on the documents and explains the truth to her as she bleeds out on the floor.
-He reveals that Maraikkayar was definitely on his deathbed and his seeming recovery from his illness was merely a placebo effect before his death.
+He reveals that Maraikkayar was definitely on his deathbed, and his seeming recovery from his illness was merely a placebo effect before his death.
 Maraikkayar believed that Waheeda had miraculously cured him, but in reality, his tumor grew dormant because of the placebo effect.
-Meanwhile, one of Maraikkayar’s servants, Jaffar (R. Vadivelu), finds about Waheeda's black magic.
+Meanwhile, one of Maraikkayar’s servants, Jaffar (R. Vadivelu), learns about Waheeda's black magic.
 Maraikkayar, on the other hand, began having hallucinations because of the tumor's malignancy, but Waheeda believed that the djinn's black magic actually worked.
 Soon, Maraikkayar died, and Waheeda, now in full control, fired Jaffar by accusing him of robbery, since he was the only person aware of the truth.
 This disgrace was too much for an honest man to bear, and Jaffar subsequently died of a heart attack, leaving behind his many daughters and an only son, revealed to be Farooq.
-It is shown that Farooq had plotted all the events leading to Waheeda's apparent suicide in order to avenge his father's wrongful death.
+It is shown that Farooq had plotted all the events leading to Waheeda's apparent suicide to avenge his father's wrongful death.

 Thunintha Pin (Veera – Valour)

-This story is set in the backdrop of the Naxalite insurgency in Tamil Nadu.
+This story is set against the backdrop of the Naxalite insurgency in Tamil Nadu.
 Vetri (Atharvaa), a freshman in the state's Special Task Force, is involved in an anti-Naxal operation in Sathyamangalam forest.
 After Commander Chakravarthy (Azhagam Perumal) and eight other soldiers are killed in action, Vetri is asked to produce an injured Naxalite (Kishore) at the military base.
-He finds that the Naxal, who calls himself as "Comrade", needs urgent medical help.
+He finds that the Naxal, who calls himself "Comrade", needs urgent medical help.
 Vetri stops his jeep at a hospital in Perundalaiyur and enters the building to alert the staff.
 When he comes out, Comrade is missing.
 After frantically searching inside the building, he finds Comrade with a carton of medical supplies.
 He almost shoots the latter, but when he reopens his eyes, Comrade is not there.
 Vetri finds that Comrade has taken his jeep.
 At a point in the forest, he finds Comrade riding the vehicle along with another Naxalite.
 He pursues them with an angry scream, ending the story in a cliffhanger.